-The results of a bloody between six films for the 10th spot on this list: American Honey was a messily beautiful road trip movie/portrait of youth with a breakout performance and an addictive soundtrack; 20th Century Women, like The Kids Are All Right and Frances Ha, flooded my soul with warmth and light; The Red Turtle was a simple, silent, shattering parable and my favourite animated film in years; with Graduation, Romanian filmmaker Christian Mungiu made it three-for-three with another heartbreaking drama of stunning moral complexity; and The Love Witch was a gorgeous Technicolor throwback and tribute to feminism and 1960s horror (my #11, or an easy top 10 on any other day).
+The results of a bloody war among six films for the 10th spot on this list: American Honey was a messily beautiful road trip movie/portrait of youth with a breakout performance and an addictive soundtrack; 20th Century Women, like The Kids Are All Right and Frances Ha, flooded my soul with warmth and light; The Red Turtle was a simple, silent, shattering parable and my favourite animated film in years; with Graduation, Romanian filmmaker Christian Mungiu made it three-for-three with another heartbreaking drama of stunning moral complexity; and The Love Witch was a gorgeous Technicolor throwback and tribute to feminism and 1960s horror (my #11, or an easy top 10 on any other day).
 But perhaps it’s fitting that I’m going with O.J.: Made in America, a commanding documentary that first depicts tragedy, then encircles psychology, sociology, and modern society.

 9. The Wailing